joakimtveter/noroff-project-exam-2/README.md

 ### Brief

-The brief for this project was to create a website for a fictional AirBnB site called Holidaze.
+The brief for this project was to create a website for a fictional AirBnB-like site called Holidaze.
 The API was provided by Noroff.

 ### Technology stack